simplyrk/form-builder/docs/API.md

 # API Documentation

-This document outlines the available API endpoints in the Cursor CRM application.
+This document outlines the available API endpoints in the Form Builder application.

 ## API Version